Ainslie busting a gut in America’s Cup quest

 After the race in Japan on Sunday, the team will move on to the warm waters of Bermuda where in January America's Cup rules will allow them to launch another 50-foot catamaran the team of designers and engineers, some with a background in Formula One motor racing, have built.

-The sleek anthracite-colored carbon hulls of "R1", short for Race 1, are being fitted out in a vast workshop which forms the core of Land Rover BAR's landmark headquarters on the Camber, an old dock in the English naval city.
+The sleek anthracite-coloured carbon hulls of "R1", short for Race Boat 1, are being fitted out in a vast workshop which forms the core of Land Rover BAR's landmark headquarters on the Camber, an old dock in the English naval city.

 Each team jealously guards the secrets of its technology and no cameras are allowed inside the hangar-like space.